Faculty Eligibility & Program Commitments

 Haas Scholars Program Faculty Sponsors have the privilege of mentoring some of the most talented undergraduates at Berkeley.
-To win a place in the Haas Scholar cohort, students must possess a high degree of intellectual independence, creativity, and motivation.
-We provide Haas Scholars with the financial and intellectual support necessary to engage in capstone research or creative project in their senior year.
-You, the faculty mentor, provide guidance and support to your advisee so that your student can not only produce an outstanding senior thesis but also go on to make important contributions in their field.
+To be chosen as Haas Scholars, students must possess a high degree of intellectual independence, creativity, and motivation.
+We provide Haas Scholars with the financial and intellectual support necessary to engage in capstone research or a creative project in their senior year.
+You, the faculty mentor, provide guidance and support to your advisee so your student can not only produce an outstanding senior thesis but also go on to make important contributions in their field.
 In the case of Haas Scholars conducting human subjects research, mentors guide the students through the CPHS process in Spring/Summer 2023 and also complete the CITI course themselves (exception: tenure track faculty who have submitted UCB protocols since 2014 and received approval).
 Mentors also advise Haas Scholars on applications to graduate and professional schools in their fields and help open doors to future professional opportunities.

 What does a Faculty Sponsor do as a Mentor?

 Faculty mentors make a commitment to contribute not only as research mentors (providing ongoing guidance, advice, and supervision to their advisees) but also as active participants in the intellectual enrichment activities of the Haas Scholars Program.
-Sponsors are required to attend the following events, which will be virtual unless and until campus leadership has approved in-person events and instruction:
+Sponsors are required to attend the following events:

-- Attend your advisee’s panel at the Winter Undergraduate Research Conference, on January 11 – 12, 2024; you may also be asked to chair this panel.
+- Attend your advisee’s panel at the Haas Undergraduate Research Conference, April 12-13, 2024; you may also be asked to chair this panel.

 If you are not able to attend one of these events, our expectation is that you will substitute one of these other forms of service to the Haas Scholars Program: